Bridging the Skills Gap: Workforces for Electrification

 Key Takeaways and Recommendations

-Energeia’s key takeaways and recommendations for tackling the skills gap in the workforce implementing electrification (derived from Energeia’s best practice research and innovative analysis) are summarized below.
+Energeia’s key takeaways and recommendations for tackling the skills gap in the workforce and implementing decarbonization are summarized below.

 Key Takeaways: